Fort Smith Riverfront Park flag reinstallation debate underway

 Recently, seven flags were taken down from poles at the park.
 The City of Fort Smith says the removal was due to their tattered conditions and some new ones were ordered.

-Among the flags removed, a french national flag, 3 U.S. star flags, and a confederate states of America flag.
+Among the flags removed, a French National flag, three U.S. Star flags, and a Confederate States of America flag.

 City leaders are now taking a look at reinstallation and no final decisions have made.
 People who live in Fort Smith are debating the issue as well.